 Heading into the coronavirus pandemic, Black, Asian and Minority Ethnic (BAME) groups already faced discrimination and inequality, including in access to work.
 Evidence shows that the virus and its many consequences have also disproportionately affected BAME people.
-For young people in general, Covid-19 has been particularly challenging, disrupting education, causing and exacerbating mental health issues, and limiting their employment prospects.
+For young people in general, Covid-19 has been particularly challenging.
+It has disrupted education, caused and exacerbated mental health issues, and limited their employment prospects.
 At the intersection of these two groups, BAME young people are in a particularly challenging position.

 A history of inequality